XRPLF/xrpl-dev-portal/content/tutorials/get-started/monitor-incoming-payments-with-websocket.md

 - The examples in this page use JavaScript and the WebSocket protocol, which are available in all major modern browsers.
 If you have some JavaScript knowledge and expertise in another programming language with a WebSocket client, you can follow along while adapting the instructions to the language of your choice.
 - You need a stable internet connection and access to a `rippled` server.
 The embedded examples connect to Ripple's pool of public servers.
 If you [run your own `rippled` server](install-rippled.html), you can also connect to that server locally.
 - To properly handle XRP values without rounding errors, you need access to a number type that can do math on 64-bit unsigned integers.
 The examples in this tutorial use [big.js](https://github.com/MikeMcl/big.js/).
-If you are working with [issued currencies](issued-currencies.html), you need even more precision.
+If you are working with [tokens](tokens.html), you need even more precision.
 For more information, see [Currency Precision](currency-formats.html#xrp-precision).

 <!-- Big number support -->
 <script type="application/javascript" src="assets/vendor/big.min.js"></script>